MaarifaMaarifa/series-troxide/README.md

 ![](screenshots/demo.gif)

-## WARNING

-Series Troxide is in the very early stages of development.
-A lot of stuffs can and will change.

 ## Features
 - **Aired and New Series discovery**.
 See what's new globally and locally.
 - **Series search**.
 Search for your favourite Series.